Your Exchange Server infrastructure needs to stay up to date because of vulnerabilities, new features,…

 In our example, we will copy members from a Universal Security group to another Universal Security group.

-Good to know is that it will copy all Object Types from the member’s group.
+Good to know is that it will copy the users, groups, and computers from the members group.

 Copy members from one AD group to another with PowerShell